learn-co-curriculum/devops-m1-users-and-groups/README.md

 $ sudo deluser john students
 ```

-Be careful with this one, however, as accidentally pressing `enter`/`return` before finishing the prompt could delete a user altogether instead of remove a user from the intended group!
+Be careful with this one, however, as accidentally pressing `enter`/`return`
+before finishing the prompt could delete a user altogether instead of removing
+a user from the intended group!

 ## Conclusion